Entrance Access Solutions offers a wide variety of access control systems and devices which include a number of solutions such as:

-A keypad entry system allows you to set a four or even six-digit number that you would press to unlock an electric lock, on the door, to allow you access.
+A keypad entry system allows you to set a four or even six-digit number that you would press to unlock an electric door lock, to allow you access.

 What other access control devices do EAS offer?

-EAS regular installs a host of other electronic and biometric identification systems.
+EAS regularly installs a host of other electronic and biometric identification systems.
 From video and telephone entry systems to fingerprint and eye recognition, we can install whatever is most appropriate and cost effective for the entry system in question.
-Let’s say, you have an entrance that is not manned but has to be secure at all times, we can install a video entry system that allows you press a call point and someone in another location using a screen or mobile device can see the person in question and grant them access.
+Let’s say, you have an entrance that is not manned but has to be secure at all times, we can install a video entry system that allows visitors to press a call point and someone in another location can see the person, using a screen or mobile device, and grant them access.

 How does a fingerprint entry system work?

 A fingerprint reader is normally located beside a door.
-Anybody who has been granted access has their fingerprint loaded on a database of approved people.
-If someone wants to use the door they need to present their finger to the small stamp-sized reader, that will read your fingerprint, check it against a database of people who have been give access and then unlock the door for you.
+Anybody who has been granted access has their fingerprint loaded onto a database of approved people.
+If someone wants to use the door they need to present their finger to the small stamp-sized reader, that will read the fingerprint, check it against the database of people who have been approved for access and then unlock the door for you.

 What happens with Electronic Access Systems in the event of a power cut?

-There are a number of solutions to this scenario that we can implement at your premise, depending on what sort of building and door it is.
-For example, if there is a power cut, the door can be set-up so that it remains a secure door, meaning it will stay locked.
-Or we can set up locks that are failsafe so in the event of a power cut, the doors will unlock, so that people can get out in case of an emergency.
+There are a number of solutions that we can implement, depending on what sort of building and door it is.
+For example, if there is a power cut, the door can be set-up so that it remains secure, meaning it will stay locked.
+Or we can set up locks that are failsafe so that in the event of a power cut, the doors will unlock, ensuring people can get out in case of an emergency.
 Battery backups can also be fitted.
-Usually this sort of system will keep you going for around 8 hours on power, which will keep the lock secure and the door functional the way it should.
+Usually this sort of system will keep you going for around 8 hours on power, which will keep the lock secure and the door fully functional.

-What different types of locks does Entrance Access Solutions do?
+What different types of locks does Entrance Access Solutions supply?

-We can supply you with all types of locks to suit your property and entrance requirement needs.
+We can supply you with all types of locks to suit your property and entrance requirements.
 These include: mag locks, sheer locks, strike locks, electric panic bars, electric deadbolts and latches.

 All of these locks have their advantages, depending on the environment they are in, doors they are used on and what their purpose is.
-So for example, electric panic bars are great for doors that need to be secured in the event of a fire or emergency.
-They are very easy for users to exit from.
-There are a raft of other safety devices that we can offer as well.
-In fact, all locks can be fitted with green emergency break glasses, so that they can be pressed in an emergency and then the doors will unlock and the user will be able to manually open the door or it may even open automatically for them.
+For example, electric panic bars are great for doors that need to be secured in the event of a fire or emergency.
+They are very easy for users to exit the premises from.
+There are many other safety devices that we can offer as well.
+In fact, all locks can be fitted with green emergency break glass units, so that they can be pressed in an emergency and then the doors will unlock, and the user will be able to manually open the door, or it may even open automatically for them.

 What is a Mag Lock?

 A sheer lock is a variation in a mag lock.
 A mag lock is generally fitted to come off the transom of a door and the stripe plate is physically fitted to the front face of the door.
 A sheer lock is just a variation of a mag lock that is fitted in the head of the door.
-And the sheer lock is a movable plate that when the lock is energised, the magnet part in the lock draws up at a locking plate from the top of the door, which in turn keeps the door secure.
+When the lock is energised, the magnet part in the lock draws up a locking plate from the top of the door, which in turn keeps the door secure.

 What is a Strike Lock?

 We install a lot of electric panic bars all over Glasgow, Edinburgh and further afield in Scotland.
 Electric panic bars are usually used in offices, schools and hospitals.
-They are just like a standard panic bar that you would see on any fire exit door and if there is an emergency, you push the bar and the lock will unlatch in order for you to exit.
-However, an electric panic bar is fitted with a solenoid or a small motor, when the solenoid motor is powered through either a push button, a fob or a keypad access, then the locks retract and you can use the door get access into the premises.
+They are just like a standard panic bar that you would find on any fire exit door, in the event of an emergency, you push the bar and the lock will unlatch in order for you to exit.
+However, an electric panic bar is fitted with a solenoid or a small motor, when the solenoid motor is powered through either a push button, a fob or a keypad access, then the locks retract and you can use the door to gain access into the premises.

 What are electric deadbolts and latches?

 Electric deadbolts are a style of lock that can be fitted onto almost any door in a variety of ways.
-Electric deadbolts are usually completely concealed, so you can not actually see the locks on the doors.
-You will generally find this type of lock on very high security door systems due to the high pressure loads they can absorb.
-These locks can usually withstand as much pressure as a mag lock or a sheer lock but they are more esthetically pleasing.
+Electric deadbolts are usually completely concealed, so you cannot actually see the locks on the doors.
+You will generally find this type of lock on very high security door systems due to the high pressure loads need to absorb.
+These locks can usually withstand as much pressure as a mag lock or a sheer lock, but they are more aesthetically pleasing.